nicolastmaia/WebRTCLearn/README.md

 # WebRTCLearn

 This project is intended to be my first attempt at building a web application using WebRTC.
 The goal is to connect a browser (client) and a .NET Core application (server) via WebRTC and have the server send a audio stream to the client.
-At first it should work in a LAN network and later evolved to work between machines behind NAT.
+At first it should work in a LAN network and later evolve to work between machines behind NAT.

 It has two main parts:
 - a web client (client.html), which is gonna be one WebRTC peer.